Rationalizability of field extensions with a view towards Feynman integrals: Abstract

 \section{Abstract}

-In this paper we generalize the definition of rationalizability for square roots of polynomials introduced by M. Besier and the first author to field extensions.
-We then show that the rationalizability of a set of field extensions is equivalent to the rationalizability of the compositum of the field extensions, providing a new strategy to prove rationalizability of sets of square roots of polynomials.
+In 2021, Marco Besier and the first author introduced the concept of rationalizability of square roots to simplify arguments of Feynman integrals.
+In this work, we generalize the definition of rationalizability to field extensions.
+We then show that the rationalizability of a set of quadratic field extensions is equivalent to the rationalizability of the compositum of the field extensions, providing a new strategy to prove rationalizability of sets of square roots of polynomials.